AI-Hypercomputer/xpk/recipes/Cluster_create_private.md

-[XPK] Task: `Find if Cluster Exists` is implemented by the following command not running since it is a dry run. gcloud container clusters list --project=golden-project --filter=location~"us-central1.*" --format="csv[no-heading](name)" [XPK] Task: `GKE Cluster Create` is implemented by the following command not running since it is a dry run. gcloud beta container clusters create golden-cluster --project=golden-project --region=us-central1 --node-locations=us-central1-a --cluster-version=0 --machine-type=e2-standard-16 --enable-autoscaling --total-min-nodes 1 --total-max-nodes 1000 --num-nodes 6 --enable-dns-access --autoscaling-profile=optimize-utilization --labels=gke_product_type=xpk --release-channel=rapid --enable-ip-alias --enable-dataplane-v2 --enable-multi-networking --location-policy=BALANCED --scopes=storage-full,gke-default --addons RayOperator
+[XPK] Task: `Find if Cluster Exists` is implemented by the following command not running since it is a dry run. gcloud container clusters list --project=golden-project --filter=location~"us-central1.*" --format="csv[no-heading](name)" [XPK] Task: `GKE Cluster Create` is implemented by the following command not running since it is a dry run. gcloud beta container clusters create golden-cluster-private --project=golden-project --region=us-central1 --node-locations=us-central1-a --cluster-version=0 --machine-type=n1-standard-16 --enable-autoscaling --total-min-nodes 1 --total-max-nodes 1000 --num-nodes 4 --enable-dns-access --autoscaling-profile=optimize-utilization --labels=gke_product_type=xpk --release-channel=rapid --enable-ip-alias --enable-dataplane-v2 --enable-multi-networking --enable-master-authorized-networks --enable-private-nodes --location-policy=BALANCED --scopes=storage-full,gke-default
-[XPK] Task: `Find cluster region or zone` is implemented by the following command not running since it is a dry run. gcloud container clusters list --project=golden-project --filter=name=golden-cluster --format="value(location)" [XPK] Task: `Check if Private Nodes is enabled in cluster.` is implemented by the following command not running since it is a dry run. gcloud container clusters describe golden-cluster --project=golden-project --location=us-central1 --format="value(privateClusterConfig.enablePrivateNodes)"
+[XPK] Task: `Find cluster region or zone` is implemented by the following command not running since it is a dry run. gcloud container clusters list --project=golden-project --filter=name=golden-cluster-private --format="value(location)" [XPK] Task: `Check if Private Nodes is enabled in cluster.` is implemented by the following command not running since it is a dry run. gcloud container clusters describe golden-cluster-private --project=golden-project --location=us-central1 --format="value(privateClusterConfig.enablePrivateNodes)"
 [XPK] Private Nodes is not enabled on the cluster.
-[XPK] Cluster is public and no need to authorize networks.
+[XPK] Task: `Fetching the list of authorized network from cluster describe.` is implemented by the following command not running since it is a dry run. gcloud container clusters describe golden-cluster-private --project=golden-project --location=us-central1 --format="value(masterAuthorizedNetworksConfig.cidrBlocks[].cidrBlock)"
+[XPK] Current machine's IP address is already authorized.
-[XPK] Task: `get-credentials-dns-endpoint to cluster golden-cluster` is implemented by the following command not running since it is a dry run. gcloud container clusters get-credentials golden-cluster --location=us-central1 --dns-endpoint --project=golden-project && kubectl config view && kubectl config set-context --current --namespace=default
+[XPK] Task: `get-credentials-dns-endpoint to cluster golden-cluster-private` is implemented by the following command not running since it is a dry run. gcloud container clusters get-credentials golden-cluster-private --location=us-central1 --dns-endpoint --project=golden-project && kubectl config view && kubectl config set-context --current --namespace=default
 [XPK] Task: `Test kubectl credentials` is implemented by the following command not running since it is a dry run. kubectl get pods
 [XPK] Finished get-credentials and kubectl setup.